-3. Salmon.
-Salmon is high in omega-3 fats, which fight inflammation.
-Tuna is another option.
+Salmon.
+It's high in omega-3 fats, which fight inflammation.
+Tuna is another good choice.

 "Your skin is essentially made of protein, so if you don't get enough healthy protein in your diet, your skin will reflect that," Giancoli says.
 "Along with fish, beans are a great way to get it."

 Oatmeal.
 Whole grains such as oatmeal, whole wheat breads and pastas, brown rice, and quinoa help curb inflammation.

 "These also have B vitamins in them, like thiamine and riboflavin, which are important for skin as well," Giancoli says.
 If you don't get enough, it can give you rashes and make your skin look scaly, she says.